shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/buyer-untargeted-segment-performance-report.md

 ---
-title: Digital Platform API - Buyer Untargeted Segment Performance Report
+title: Digital Platform API Internal Services - Buyer Untargeted Segment Performance Report
 description: In this article, learn about the Buyer Untargeted Segment Performance report, their time frame, data retention period, dimensions, and metrics with thorough examples. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Digital Platform API - Buyer Untargeted Segment Performance report
+# Digital Platform API Internal Services - Buyer Untargeted Segment Performance report

 > [!NOTE]
 > Xandr UI users may only access this report via the API.
 However, this documentation page is only exposed to Xandr employees.